The following policies affect graduate students.

 - Signatures from the student, advisor, and agency supervisor

 All graduate students who plan to complete a thesis to satisfy culminating experience requirements must take an advisor approved upper division statistics class (e.g., PSY 351, ANTHRO 652) or demonstrate competency in these areas, prior to enrollment approval for RPT 898.
-Students enrolled in 895 Professional Project do not need a statistics class, unless required by their committee.
+Students enrolled in 895 Professional Project do not need a statistics class beyond RPT 810, unless required by their committee.

 The university policy states that, after completing coursework, students have a grace period of 1 semester to not enroll in classes.
 This grace period also includes the adjacent winter and/or summer break.
 After the grace period, students must be enrolled in at least one class or they will need to reapply to the university.

 Graduate students in Recreation, Parks, & Tourism will sign up for one 3-unit RPT course (e.g., RPT899) in order to maintain continuous enrollment.
 This course cannot be put on a student’s Advancement To Candidacy (ATC) form.
-Students may not take a class through the College of Extended Learning (CEL) because enrollment in a CEL class does not maintain student privileges (e.g., access to the library) that are often essential to the culminating experience process.
+Although students may not take a HSS 499 class through the College of Extended Learning (CEL), a CEL class does not maintain student privileges (e.g., access to the library) that are often essential to the culminating experience process.

 Students must submit a full proposal or final product (thesis or ARP) to their full committee by November 15 (Fall) or April 15 (Spring) for the committee to review the document that semester.
 Committees require at least two-weeks to review the proposal or final product before the defense meeting.